Rounding Out The Electronics

 So I decided to order all of the parts needed to build the motherboard that connects all of the electronics together.
 Since I have most of the mechanics, putting the motherboard together will allow me to build a mostly functioning complete prototype, finally.

 And here it is, well, not even close to being finished, but at least one dual motor driver and an Arduino can now be attached and removed easily.
+Also, pin headers for two leg joints, complete with all sensors.
+Now I just need to do the backplane where I connect all of the pins to each other.

 Community Service